SirPumpkinHead/BA_Struempf_AutoIrrigationSystem/README.md

 # AutoIrrigationSystem

-This repo contains scripts for deploying an automatic irrigation system developed as par of a bachelor thesis.
+This repository contains scripts for deploying an automatic irrigation system developed as part of a bachelor thesis.

 ## How to use (Instructions)